 - Claiming disaster losses on prior-year returns rather than on the return for the year in which the disaster occurs.

 In addition to claiming disaster losses, you can also consider deducting the business insurance expenses that you pay every year.
 IRS form 1040 can help you determine your business insurance deduction.
 The following is a list of different business insurance coverages that you can deduct:

 - Business interruption service insurance

-Because small businesses are sometimes formed as a means to cheat on taxes, the IRS has begun to more heavily scrutinize small business filings.
-Small businesses that are registered as the following should consider seeking professional assistance in learning what premiums can be deducted and are legitimate.
+Because unscrupulous people sometimes form small businesses as a fraudulent means to cheat on taxes, the IRS has begun to more heavily scrutinize small business filings to make sure the companies are legitimate businesses, and not just tax shelters.
+Small businesses that are registered as the following should consider seeking professional assistance in learning what insurance premiums can be deducted as legitimate business expenses:

 - Single person LLCs

 Certain deductions and credits have limitations that can prevent you from using them fully in the current year, but could permit a carryover to future years.
 Keep track of carryovers so that you won’t forget to use them in future years (this is done automatically by most tax preparation programs and should be done by tax professionals you may use).
 Examples: